opengauss-mirror/docs/content/en/docs/CharacteristicDescription/database-audit.md

 ## Availability<a name="section10188029"></a>

-This feature is available as of V300R002C00.
+This feature is available as of openGauss 1.1.0.

 ## Introduction<a name="section24583399"></a>